Owning a Home Has Tax Advantages But There Are Limits

 As far as the IRS is concerned, the cost of renting a personal residence is generally a nondeductible personal expense.
 (An exception is if you're self-employed and use part of a rented home for business purposes, such as a deductible home office.)

 In contrast, the tax law allows you to write off home-ownership expenses as itemized deductions.
-However, the new Tax Cuts and Jobs Act cut back your deduction privileges for 2018-2025.
-Under the rules for those years, you can generally claim an itemized deduction for:
+Under current law, you can generally claim an itemized deduction for:

 The Standard Deduction Factor